othub/gallery/README.md

 ## Objects that You'll Interact With

-You can add/change/create your own objects and add them to the models but the default in this project are the following
+You can add/change/create your own objects and add them to the models but the default in this project are the following:

 1. Unity Built-in Objects:
    * Cube.